Shoonya-Dev/ShoonyaApi-py/README.md

 }

 #### <a name="md-get_time_price_series"></a> get_time_price_series(exchange, token, starttime, endtime, interval):
-gets the chart date for the symbol
+gets the chart data for the symbol

 Example:
 ```